 Any student is welcome to join us if you’re interested in writing, advertising, or taking photos.
 No experience is required, and students from any academic background are welcome.

 HOW TO START WRITING OR WORKING FOR THE EAGLE EYE: Students may show up for meetings or sign up to be on the email list.
-Meetings are Thursday nights at 5pm in the lower PUB newsroom, which is down the hall from the Game Room.
+Meetings are Friday at 4pm in the lower PUB newsroom, which is down the hall from the Game Room.
 Deadlines are an important part of the learning experience at the Eagle Eye.
 The writer/photographer/etc. has from the night of the meeting until the specified deadline for the section (usually Tuesday or Wednesday afternoon) to send the story to firstname.lastname@example.org as an attached word document from their email.
 Deadlines are always subject to change, and so are meeting times and locations.
 Contact the newsroom directly in case meeting times/locations have been changed.

 LETTERS TO THE EDITOR: If you have an opinion you would like to be published in our opinion section, send it to email@example.com.
 You must provide your first and last name for articles to be published in the Eagle Eye.
 We will not publish letters under pseudonyms or as anonymous.